Sunday, April 06, 2008

-This dreamy quality figured prominently in my enjoyment of a baby shower I attended recently, at the home of a friend of the mom-to-be on Lombard Street.
-The mother lives in the front apartment - on the ground floor (which is still up a steep flight of stairs from the street) and the shower was held in her front parlor room, featuring a huge bay window and wood fireplace - all decorated with Moroccan pillows, flowers and textiles.
+This dreamy quality figured prominently in a baby shower I attended recently, at the home of a friend of the mom-to-be on Lombard Street.
+The mother lives in the front apartment - on the ground floor (which is still up a steep flight of stairs from the street) and the shower was held in her front parlor room, featuring a huge bay window and wood burning fireplace - all decorated with Moroccan pillows, flowers and textiles.
 The girls were doing the cooking in the daughter's apartment, across the alley in the back - and brought the food over.
 It felt so much like a movie that the light even had that sort of gauzy, filtered quality.

 We were welcomed with a spread of figs, almonds, apricots, pistachios and pecans, bowls of homemade hummus, warm pita bread, and couscous salad, served in host Sharone's beautiful collection of Moroccan dishes.
 To drink, there was lemonade with mint, served on a brass carrying tray with a twisted handle.